Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Engineering physical biomaterial properties to manipulate macrophages in tissue repair: from bench to bedside
+- Engineering physical biomaterial properties to manipulate macrophages phenotype: From bench to bedside

 - Early factors in the immune response to biomaterials

-- Biomaterials in modeling and modulating the tumor immune environment
+- Biomaterials modulation of the tumor immune environment for cancer immunotherapy

 Biomaterials have existed for millennia as mechanical replacement structures following disease or injury.
 Biomaterial design has changed markedly from structural support with an “inert” immune profile as the primary objective to designs that elicit an integrative local tissue response and a pro-repair immune cell phenotype.